 7. Don’t guide your baby’s hands, nor help or rush him.

 Some babies can be discouraged from trying foods if parents (or others) interfere with their experience and make them feel self-conscious or under pressure.
 Try not to pay too much attention to your baby while he’s eating.
 Even though you may be eager to watch closely, he won’t feel comfortable being stared at.
 Just treat him like any other meal companion.
 Do not rush him, wipe his face mid-meal, start cleaning up mid-meal, praise or scold attempts at eating, or help him get food in his mouth.
 Let him do his thing!
 (Do not interfere unless he is actually choking, not simply gagging.)

 Remember that your baby is learning and having fun.
 “A clean plate” is not the goal—and never should be.
-It’s important for your baby to eat only as much as he wants and needs.
+Your baby should eat only as much as he wants and needs.
 Babies are brilliant self-regulators and can be trusted to manage their intake.
 Accordingly, don’t expect your baby to eat much food at first.
 Remember that he doesn’t suddenly need extra food just because he is now six months old!

 Many babies eat very little for the first few months, as they are just exploring food with their lips and tongue; they won’t chew or swallow much.
 They are still learning how to do it.
 (For my son, this was true for the first month or so, and then his intake really ramped up!)
 As your baby discovers that food tastes good, he will begin to chew and then swallow.
 He will figure it out in his own time.

 Expect some (okay, a lot of) mess!
-Think about how to dress your baby and how to protect the area around him so that dealing with the mess isn’t stressful and dropped food can be safely handed back.
-If you have a dog, he or she can be very helpful with cleaning up the floor!
-Some people use mats like this one to protect the floor and many (myself included) strip their baby down to his diaper for meals at home.
+Think about how to dress your baby and protect the area around him so that dealing with the mess isn’t stressful and dropped food can be safely handed back.
+If you have a dog, they can be very helpful with cleaning up the floor!
+Some people use a splat mat to protect the floor, and many (myself included) strip their baby down to his diaper for meals at home.